Metaswitch/clearwater-readthedocs/docs/Clearwater_IP_Port_Usage.md

         TCP/9888

-They also need the following ports opened to all dime nodes:
+They also need the following ports opened to all Dime nodes:

 * Registration Termination Requests (if using an HSS):